ungive/discord-music-presence/documentation/translations.md

 - You reviewed all translations for a language at the point where it wasn't available in the app yet.
   Reviewing translations after they were already published is not sufficient
+- You were quick to translate a good amount of new strings that came in for the next version of Music Presence, which ultimately helped me publish the next version sooner

 In rare cases you might lose your role again, mainly when you only translated an insignificant amount of strings